SirajChokshi/SMM2-Concept-Generator/README.md

 # SMM2-Concept-Generator

 Smartly generates a compatible (feasible) Mario Maker 2 level idea by providing 3 enemies, theme and theme.
-The generator allows any wanted setting to be locked and randomiez other aspects compatibally.
+The generator allows any wanted setting to be locked and randomize other aspects compatability.

 Developed by **[@sirajchokshi](https://sirajchokshi.com)**, 2019